-John Denham met with young people taking part in the Digital Disruption project at the Mile End Community Project in Eric Street on the first anniversary of the Government's £12 million campaign to tackle radicalism among young Muslims.
+John Denham last week met with young people taking part in the Digital Disruption project at the Mile End Community Project in Eric Street on the first anniversary of the Government's campaign to tackle radicalism among young Muslims.

 The Digital Disruption project is aimed at countering propaganda targeting young people on the web.
-The programme gives them the skills to analyse propaganda techniques before teaching them how to create their own videos remixing extremist videos with their own counter views.
+The programme teaches them about propaganda and techniques used before giving them the skills to create their own videos remixing extremist videos with their own counter views.

 The group showed Mr Denham an online music video mixing documentary style video footage to create a conspiracy theory about September 11.

-Mr Denham then asked the youngsters if they found such messages attractive:
+Mr Denham them asked the youngsters if they found such messages attractive.

-Nazrul Islam, 16, of Mile End, responded: "Yes, it makes sense."
-He explained the video footage of the World Trade Centre collapsing combined with the music makes it "believable" that Bush rather than Bin Laden planned the bombing.
+Nazrul Islam, 16, of Mile End, responded: “Yes, it makes sense.
+They make it look believable that Bush rather than Bin Laden planned the bombing.”

 The youngsters told Mr Denham that they had either no or very little understanding of propaganda before taking part and they would like to see the issue covered in the school curriculum.